Skip to main content

 tip

-You can create and pass partial credentials and dlt will fill the missing data.
-Below we pass postgres connection string but without password and expect that it will be present in environment variables (or any other config provider)
+You can create and pass partial credentials, and dlt will fill in the missing data.
+Below, we pass a PostgreSQL connection string but without a password and expect that it will be present in environment variables (or any other config provider)

 import dlt